 Your friend might lean on you for other things too such as finding somewhere to live, finding divorce solicitors and more.
 Be helpful and accommodating, they’ll be grateful to have someone grounded taking care of things while they’re going through a lot.

-Peters and May specialise is divorce and family law and will be able to provide practical and personable advice and support to your friend.
+Peters and May specialize in divorce and family law and will be able to provide practical, personable advice and support to your friend.
 Make sure to encourage your friend to contact a professional like this to get the best advice possible, so at least they know they are in safe hands in that regard.

 Make time for them